sameer-panwar/DSA/Readme.md

 3. Compile and run the code:
     ```bash
     g++ program.cpp
-    for windows ./a.exe
+    for windows ./a.out
-    for linux ./a.out
+    for linux/macOS ./a.exe

     ```

 ## Daily Progress